Delta-Ark/Geo_Bot-complex/README.md

 real time visualizer:
 ---------------------

-Another tool, called 'real_time_vis' uses the previous tool to create a word frequency distribution chart which can grow and change in near real time as more tweets are grabbed.
-If you use -s, you'll get streaming results.
-Otherwise you will get batched quotes, every 5 seconds using the REST API.
+Another tool, called 'real_time_vis' creates a word frequency distribution chart which can grow and change in near real time as more tweets are grabbed.
+If you use -s, you'll get streaming results, which are currently being tweeted.
+Otherwise you will get batched quotes, every 5 seconds using the REST API, which will return tweets that are from the recent past.
 See real_time_vis.py for details or from the command line run:

 ```
 python real_time_vis.py --help